 “Canada becomes first country to pass comprehensive ban on shark-fin imports and exports.” — Financial Post

-If less rigorous reporters had actually read the succinct clause (18.1) related to sharks, they would have immediately realized that only fins not attached to a shark’s carcass have been banned, i.e. there is no interdiction on importing or exporting entire specimens of most shark species with fins attached.
+Some of the reporters apparently skipped the succinct clause (18.1) related to sharks, or they would have immediately realised that only fins not attached to a shark’s carcass have been banned, i.e. there is no interdiction on importing or exporting entire specimens of most shark species with fins attached.
 Triumphant headlines stating that importing or exporting fins have been banned are thus misleading since shark fins will likely remain available and perfectly legal throughout the country for years to come.

 “Canada has outlawed the practice of cutting fins off domestic sharks since 1994, but it did not have legislation to prohibit people from bringing fins into the country.” — Global News